NTNU-IndEcol/df_file_interchange/README.md

 In principle, we can store any custom information that is derived from the `FIBaseCustomInfo` class.
 However, it's strongly advised to use `FIStructuredCustomInfo`.
 At time of writing, this supports general 'table-wide' information (as `FIBaseExtraInfo` or `FIStdExtraInfo`), and columnwise units (derived from `FIBaseUnit`).

 To allow both validation using Pydantic and extensibility is slightly fiddly: when reading, we have to know which classes to instantiate.
-The code to do this is included in the aforementioned classes, so it should be simple enough to derive from these to maintain that functionality.

-This means that, when reading, a "context" must be supplied.
-In short, this is information on what custom info classes are available.
-For anything included in df_file_interchange though, this can be done automatically.
-It's only if you're extending that you have to concern yourself with this.
+By default, the code at the moment checks `globals()` and checks that the supplied class is a subclass of the appropriate base class.
+However, one can manually define a context to enforce which classes can be instantiated, which might be necessary when extending functionality.

 Anyway, a simple example (same example used in tests).